Microsoft-Web/HOL-MVC4CustomActionFilters/HOL.md

 <a name="Exercise2" />
 ### Exercise 2: Managing Multiple Action Filters ###

-In this exercise you will add a second Custom Action Filter to the StoreController class and define the specific order both filters will be executed.
+In this exercise you will add a second Custom Action Filter to the StoreController class and define the specific order in which both filters will be executed.

 There are different options to take into account when defining the Filters' execution order, for example, the Order property and the Filters' scope: